 From The Oxford Companion to Chess by David Hooper & Ken Whyld :

 English player active in the 1850s.
 In 1851 he wrote A Popular Introduction to the Study and Practice of Chess, an excellent guide introducing the Boden-Kieseritzky Gambit which at once became popular.
 In the same year he won the ‘provincial tournament” run concurrently with the London international tournament.
 At Manchester 1857, a knock-out event, he came second to Lowenthal— he drew one game of the final match and then withdrew.
 In 1858 Boden defeated Owen in a match ( + 7=2-3) and he played many friendly games with Morphy, who declared him to be the strongest English player; since Staunton and Buckle had retired this judgement was probably right.
-Also in 1858 he restarted the chess column in The Field , handing over to de vere in 1872.
+Also in 1858 he restarted the chess column in The Field , handing over to de Vere in 1872.
 The column has continued uninterruptedly ever since.
 Besides chess and his work as a railway company employee Boden found time to become a competent amateur painter and an art critic.

-From The Encyclopedia of Chess by Harry Golombek :
+From The Encyclopaedia of Chess by Harry Golombek OBE :

 British master, considered by Morphy to have been the strongest opponent whom he played while in England (Boden’s record against Morphy in casual games was +1-6=4).
 Tournament results include 2nd Manchester 1857 and 2nd Bristol 1861.
 Chess editor of The Field 1858-1873.
 His name is linked with the Boden-Kieseritsky Gambit : 1.e4 e5 2.Bc4 Nf6 3.Nf3 Nxe4 4.
 Nc3 Nxc3 5.dxc3 f6 (article authored by Ray Keene).

 Most players will be familiar with this mating pattern that is Boden’s Mate using two bishops in a cross pattern.